Last Updated on6 minutes to read

 Google calls micro-moments, “the I want-to-know moments, I want-to-go moments, I want-to-do moments, and I want-to-buy moments” and says that they’re “game changers for both consumers and brands.”

-Why are micro-moments important for your business to consider?
+Why are micro-moments important for your business?

 Any successful marketing strategy today needs to take into account the micro-moments that make-up so much of a customer’s journey.
 There are over 2.5 billion smartphone users worldwide, meaning there are around 2.5 billion people that likely engage in micro-moments throughout their days.